Skip to main content

 Anastrozole Inhibit the aromatase enzyme to control estrogen levels.
 Poor diet and high stress.
 Both factors can increase baseline aromatase activity, placing a greater burden on the medication.

 A successful outcome depends on a synergistic relationship between the therapeutic protocol and the patient’s lifestyle.
-Neglecting the foundational roles of nutrition and creates a state of biological resistance that even the most precise clinical interventions struggle to overcome.
+Neglecting the foundational roles of nutrition and stress management creates a state of biological resistance that even the most precise clinical interventions struggle to overcome.

 Academic